Shopify/shopify-cli/README.md

 ### Contributing

-The Shopify CLI is an [open source tool](https://github.com/Shopify/shopify-cli/blob/master/.github/LICENSE.md) and everyone is welcome to help the community by [contributing](https://github.com/Shopify/shopify-cli/blob/master/.github/CONTRIBUTING.md) to the project.
+Shopify CLI is an [open source tool](https://github.com/Shopify/shopify-cli/blob/master/.github/LICENSE.md) and everyone is welcome to help the community by [contributing](https://github.com/Shopify/shopify-cli/blob/master/.github/CONTRIBUTING.md) to the project.

 ### Where to get help